8 Citing Sources

 So, what does this mean for you as a student?

-2. Don’t have access to a style manual?
+- Don’t have access to a style manual?
 (Most libraries — even public libraries — should have copies of these.
 Just ask at their service desk.)
-If you do not have access to the actual manual, take a look at the MLA website or the APA website or blog.
+If you do not have access to the manual, look at the MLA website, or the APA website/blog.

-4. If you are citing a source that isn’t covered in the manual, the general rule of thumb is to find an example that is most like your source and follow that format.
+- If you are citing a source not covered in the manual, the general rule of thumb is to find an example that is most like your source and follow that format.

-5. If you are citing sources for a class paper or project, the person with the final say is your professor.
-If you’re unsure of something, or get conflicting information, ask your professor for clarification.
+- If you are citing sources for a class paper or project, the person with the final say is your professor.
+If you’re unsure of something or are getting conflicting information, ask your professor for clarification.

 SAMPLE CITATIONS

-In this section are examples of a few basic citations you may use in this or other classes.
-Each type of source is cited in APA 7th edition and MLA 9th edition, so you can see the differences in style.
-Some of the basic book and article citations are presented in image format, with the specific pieces of the citation labeled.
+This section shows basic citations you may use in this or other classes.
+Each source type is cited in APA 7th edition and MLA 9th edition, so you can see the differences in style.
+Some book and article citations are in image format, with the specific pieces of the citation labeled.
 In some cases, rules to remember are recorded below the citations.
 Types of citations included in this list are:

 Sample Citations